Evolution of the term ‘perimeter’

 Typical SDP architecture made up of three components namely SDP client, SDP controller and SDP gateway as shown in the reference architecture.
 The SDP client runs on each device, the SDP controller authenticates with identity provider and enforces policy based on the configuration granting users to access data, the SDP gateway acts as broker to protect resources.

-The Software defined perimeters (SDP) Works are as follows
+The Software Defined Perimeter Solution (SDP) Works are as follows:

 - SDP client device authorization requests will be validated by SDP controller and it applies the access policies that is based on combination of attributes such as user profiles, device status, location and infrastructure fingerprint.